Sample Complexity of Variance-reduced Distributionally Robust Q-learning: The DR Q-Learning and Variance Reduction

-number of samples. \end{theorem} \begin{proof} The total number of samples used is $|S||A|n_0k_0$, implying the sample complexity upper bound. \end{proof} Theorem \ref{thm:ql_sample_complexity} provides a near-optimal worst case sample complexity guarantee that matches and beats the expected sample complexity upper bound in \cite{Wang2023MLMCDRQL} in all parameter dependence.
-In particular, we have shown that the dependence on $\delta$ is $ O(1)$ as $\delta\da 0$.
-This resolves the issue of the worst case complexity bound blowing up as $\delta\da 0$ for KL-divergence based DR-RL that present in all prior works \citep{yang2021,Panaganti2021,ShiChi2022,Wang2023MLMCDRQL}.
+number of samples. \end{theorem} \begin{proof} The total number of samples used is $|\bd{S}||\bd{A}|n_0k_0$, implying the sample complexity upper bound. \end{proof} Theorem \ref{thm:ql_sample_complexity} provides a near-optimal worst-case sample complexity guarantee that matches and beats the expected sample complexity upper bound in \citet{Wang2023MLMCDRQL} in all parameter dependence.
+In particular, we have shown that the dependence on $\delta$ is $O(1)$ as $\delta\da 0$.
+This resolves the issue of the worst-case complexity bound blowing up as $\delta\da 0$ for KL divergence based DR-RL that present in all prior works \citep{yang2021,Panaganti2021,ShiChi2022,Wang2023MLMCDRQL}.

-\subsection{The Variance-reduced Distributionally Robust Q-learning}
+\subsection{The Variance-Reduced Distributionally Robust Q-learning}

 We adapt Wainwright's variance-reduced Q-learning \citep{wainwright2019} to the robust RL setting.
 This is outlined in Algorithm \ref{alg:vr_q-learning}.